Zolletta/readings/programmers-brain.md

 One key to counter the forgetting curve is the **elaboration**.

-This article you are reading is an elaboration, which means, by the words of the author,   “thinking what you want to remember, relating it to existing memories, and making the memories fit into schemata already stored into your LTM” (p.
+This article you are reading is an elaboration, which means, by the words of the author,
+>thinking what you want to remember, relating it to existing memories, and making the memories fit into schemata already stored into your LTM (p.
 44).
 An elaboration is a way to restructure your understanding and to sculpt it into a long term network of memories.

 ## Cognitive load